Imagine a hospital that not only understands your questions and concerns, it can respond to them.

 What is a cognitive hospital?

 Modern cognitive computing systems are able to process huge amounts of data quickly, extracting the most relevant and important parts.
-These systems are then able to transform this mountain of information into useful and personal insights that can be used to improve services or treatments.
+With the right expertise, we can transform this mountain of information into useful and personal insights that can be used to improve services or treatments.

-We are using our knowledge and experience as one of the world’s leading centres for data management to help Alder Hey Children’s Hospital become the UK’s first cognitive hospital.
+We are using our knowledge and experience as one of the world’s leading centres for data management and analysis to help Alder Hey Children’s Hospital become the UK’s first cognitive hospital.
+We are building a new digital system on IBM Watson, the world’s first commercially available cognitive computing platform.

-The Hartree cognitive team (made up of computational scientists, data and cognitive experts from Hartree and IBM) will tailor Watson for use at Alder Hey.Learn more about cognitive computing (link opens in a new window).
+The Hartree Centre Cognitive Accelerator team (made up of computational and data science experts from the Hartree Centre and IBM) will tailor IBM Watson for use at Alder Hey Children's Hospital.

 What are you currently working on?